RBA: Reducing Recidivism in Marion County

 Strategies

-The first step was to establish the group’s targeted result: “all adult offenders in Marion County are successfully reintegrated into their community.”
+The first step was to establish the group’s targeted result: “all adults in Marion County involved in the justice system are successfully integrated into the community.”
 Then the members asked: “how will we know if we are successful?”
 The group identified 6- and 12-month re-arrest and recidivism rates in Marion County as their indicators of success.
 Working back from ends to means, members began to identify evidence-based strategies that would help them achieve the targeted result.
 The strategies were prioritized based on the ability of people in the room to take action on them.
 Unlike many committees and groups, the LAP avoided hierarchy (no executive members or committees) and adhered to a consensus-based decision-making model.

 Results